Ten Love Songs: Tracks 6–10

 "Memorial" is a ten-minute track that follows a person's lament of an ended relationship.
 Sundfør began writing "Memorial" in 2012 as simply a piano ballad.
 However, Sundfør then chose to add other instruments such as "starry" synthesizer sounds and an acoustic guitar to the track's instrumentation in order for it to fit with the "big" sound of Ten Love Songs.
 Thus, the piano ballad served as the final half of the track and Sundfør arranged strings for the song while in New York to add a Philip Glass element to it.
 Sundfør used a score sheet of an arrangement of one of Glass's compositions for reference.
 The part's viola line was borrowed from Fantaisie-Impromptu by Polish composer Frédéric Chopin.
 The end result was a collaboration with Gonzalez that consists of three acts.
 The first movement is a 1980s-power-ballad-style reimagining of the song "Fernando" by ABBA, consisting of drums, electric guitars, and synthesizers courtesy of Gonzalez and vocals.
 The second act is a baroque chamber piano-and-strings part and the final movement is where Sundfør vocals re-enter the track.
-Murphy described the track as a self-parody piece of work that "never tips over into ludicrousness."
-Ming Lai used the song's lyric "You are heartless cos you took off my dress, and you never put it on again" as an example of Sundfør's use of her theatrical representation of vulnerability that she previously experimented with her previous, such as the song "Meditation In An Emergency" from The Silicone Veil or "Wall," a cut from her self-titled first studio album.
+Murphy described the track as a self-parody piece of work that "never tips over into ludicrousness".
+Ming Lai used the song's lyric "You are heartless cos you took off my dress, and you never put it on again" as an example of Sundfør's use of her theatrical representation of vulnerability that she previously experimented with her previous, such as the song "Meditations in an Emergency" from The Silicone Veil or "Walls", a cut from her self-titled debut studio album.